oogles/jog/docs/topics/builtins.rst

 ``TestTask``
 ============

 Runs the Django ``manage.py test`` command.
-Additionally, if `coverage.py <https://coverage.readthedocs.io/en/stable/>`_ is detected, it will perform code coverage analysis, print an on-screen summary, and generate a fully detailed HTML report.
+Additionally, if `coverage.py <https://coverage.readthedocs.io/en/stable/>`_ is detected, it will perform code coverage analysis and print an on-screen summary.
+The on-screen summary and a fully detailed HTML report can also be generated after the fact, using the coverage data of the previous run, allowing re-checking or getting more detail on the last run without needing to run the tests again.

 ``TestTask`` makes use of the ``-v``/``--verbosity`` :ref:`default command line argument <class_tasks_default_args>` accepted by all class-based tasks, as outlined below.

 It uses the following coverage.py commands:

-* ``coverage run --branch`` to execute the test suite with code coverage.
+* ``coverage run`` to execute the test suite with code coverage.
 Some additional arguments may be passed based on arguments passed to ``TestTask`` itself.
 See below for details on accepted arguments.
 * ``coverage report --skip-covered`` to generate the on-screen summary report if the verbosity level is ``1`` (the default).
 * ``coverage report`` to generate the on-screen summary report if the verbosity level is ``2`` or more.
+* ``coverage html --skip-covered`` to generate the detailed HTML report when the ``--report`` switch is given and the verbosity level is ``1`` (the default).
-* ``coverage html`` to generate the detailed HTML report.
+* ``coverage html`` to generate the detailed HTML report when the ``--report`` switch is given and the verbosity level is ``2`` or more.

 .. note::